-I’m always looking for ways to speed up my website and make it load faster for the visitor who is connecting to it.
-Webmasters can use a lot of services to determine the connection speed of their website and most optimize images which seem to be the biggest files on most websites these days.
+I'm always looking for ways to speed up my website and make it load faster for visitors who are connecting to it.
+Webmasters can use many services to determine the connection speed of their website and most optimize images which seem to be the biggest files on most websites these days.

-I took a look at a online script called Web Page Optimizer a few months ago which simulated a visitors loading time and displayed the various elements on the website and how much time it took to load them.
-The script displayed some general recommendations and ideas how the loading times could be reduced.
+I took a look at an online service called Web Page Optimizer a few months ago which simulated a visitor's loading time on it listing all items, images or scripts for example, that were loaded during the process and how long it took for each to load.

-While this script was great for a quick overview it did not give in depths recommendations and many webmasters had to research ways to optimize their webpages on their own.
+While this script is great for a quick overview it did not give in depths recommendations and many webmasters had to research ways to optimize their webpages on their own.

-Yslow is a Yahoo Firefox add-on that utilizes the famous Firebug add-on.
+Yslow is a Firefox add-on by Yahoo that makes use of the popular Firebug add-on.
 Once installed id displays a small icon and the loading time of the website in the statusbar.

 If a webmaster clicks on the icon a performance report will be generated and displayed afterwards using the Firebug interface.